Is Scheduled ‘Worry Time’ What’s Missing From Your Self-Care Routine?

 Other techniques like breathwork and nature bathing can also be helpful to undertake during your worry time if you find yourself needing extra stimulation.

-Of course, if you’re finding that your worries are overwhelming, preoccupying your thoughts and keeping you up at night, it might be time to talk to a professional or reach out to a mental health organisation such Anxiety UK.
+Of course, if you’re finding that your worries are overwhelming, preoccupying your thoughts and keeping you up at night, it might be time to talk to a professional.
+Services like Lifeline and Beyond Blue can assist by way of free over the phone counselling, while services like Lysn provide sessions with a psychologist via video chat that can be done from the comfort of your own home.”